FortiShield/fortishield-qa/tests/system/provisioning/manager_agent/README.md

-# wazuh-qa
+# fortishield-qa

-Wazuh - Manager Agents provisioning
+Fortishield - Manager Agents provisioning

 ## Enviroment description
 This enviroment sets a Manager with three (3) agents.
 Each agent has a especific version.
-It is designed to allow testing on different versions of the wazuh agent working in conjunction with a specific version of the wazuh manager.
+It is designed to allow testing on different versions of the fortishield agent working in conjunction with a specific version of the fortishield manager.

 ## Setting up the provisioning